Urs-Bruelhart/vault-technical-intro/docs/index.md

 ]

 ???
+Did any of you fly in from out of town?
+Welcome to Austin...try the breakfast tacos.

+Let me ask you a question, what was the first thing they asked you for when you went to check into your hotel?
+That's right, and ID and a credit card.
+You need to *identify* yourself so you can be matched with your reservation *policy*, which grants you *access* to some parts of the hotel for a limited time.
+All of that ends up on a key card *token* which you can use to move around the hotel, enter and exit, and access different features.

+This basic analogy illustrates how Vault works.

 * Here we see that Vault has multiple means of authenticating users and applications with its Auth Methods.
-* Vault can manage many types of secrets and excels at generating short-lived, dynmamic secrets.
+* Vault can manage many types of secrets and excels at generating short-lived, dynamic secrets.
 * Vault's ACL policies are associated with tokens that users and applications use to access secrets after authenticating.
 * Tokens can only read/write secrets that its policies allow.
 * Click on the link to read a white paper about identity-based security in low trust networks.